Global Energy Metals Corp. | Lovelock Mine & Treasure Box

 Ownership

-Global Energy Metals, through its 100% owned subsidiary - U.S. Battery Metals Corp. - has acquired an 85% interest in the Lovelock & Treausre Box projects (the "Property"), with Nevada Sunrise retaining a 15% in the Property, subject to a 2% net smelter royalty in favour of Primus provided for in the underlying option agreement between Primus and Nevada Sunrise.
+Global Energy Metals, through its 100% owned subsidiary - U.S. Battery Metals Corp. - has acquired an 100% interest in the Lovelock & Treausre Box projects (the "Property"), subject to a 2% net smelter royalty in favour of Primus provided for in the underlying option agreement between Primus and Nevada Sunrise.
 A joint venture between Global and Nevada Sunrise will be formed to further explore and develop the Property.

 About the Lovelock Mine

-Mr. Paul Sarjeant, P. Geo., is the qualified person for this release as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects and has reviewed and verified the technical information contained herein.
+Mr. Paul Sarjeant, P. Geo., is the qualified person for the Company as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects and has reviewed and verified the technical information contained herein.